Safei-Ashraf/Pixel-Art-Maker/README.md

 4.You can mix multiple colors and override them if you wish.

-*Grid resets on new input for size.*
+*Grid resets on new input for size, also you can pick multiple colors for the same drawing.*
 ### To give it a try just [Click Here](https://safei-ashraf.github.io/Pixel-Art-Maker/index.html)!